Child Behavior Checklist (CBCL)

 When would you typically use the Child Behavior Checklist?

-What are the benefits of using the Child Behavior Checklist?
+Benefits of using the Child Behavior Checklist

 Parents/guardians can make more insightful reflections